i-e-b/SimpleCompress/README.md

 # SimpleCompress
 An quick test of multi-file compression with long paths and many duplicate files

-This is specifically pure .Net so it can be included in .msi installers.
+The C# version specifically uses only standard GAC dependencies so it can be included in .msi installers.

 **Important** This tool does not keep track of file permissions, flags, creation dates or any other meta-data.
+It will lose execute flags and will replace sym-links will copies of files.

 ### To do

- * handle long file names
+ * handle long file names in C#

 ### Internals